/ Aug 12

 Costa Rican typical breakfast

-If you come stay with us on one of our week-long surf and yoga vacations here in Costa Rica, you will be sure to try it!
-After waking up to the birds chirping in the early morning and perhaps going for a walk, catching some waves, or doing a few rounds of sun salutations, this classic Costa Rican breakfast is just what you will be craving.
+If you come to stay with us on one of our week-long surf and yoga vacations in Costa Rica, be sure to try it!
+After waking up to the birds chirping in the early morning and perhaps going for a walk, catching some waves, or doing a few rounds of sun salutations, this classic Costa Rican breakfast is just what you’ll be craving.

-While many travelers outside of Latin America may have a hard time getting their head around eating beans and rice for breakfast, trust us and do not miss out on Costa Rican Gallo Pinto — it is always a guest favorite here at Bodhi Surf + Yoga!
+Many travelers outside of Latin America might find the idea of beans and rice for breakfast unusual, but trust us: you don’t want to miss out on Costa Rican Gallo Pinto.
+It’s a perennial guest favorite here at Bodhi Surf + Yoga, and for good reason!

 How to make platanos maduros